emoacht/HashPad/README.md

 ﻿# Hash Pad

 Hash Pad is a simple tool to compute and compare hash value including from Explorer's context menu.
-It is designed to complete this task in the minimum steps.
+It is specially designed to complete hash check in the minimum steps.

-SHA1, SHA256, SHA384, SHA512 and MD5 are supported.
+Currently, SHA1, SHA256, SHA384, SHA512 and MD5 are supported.

 ![Screenshot](Images/Screenshot_main_win10.png)<br>
 (DPI: 175%)